View our 2019 Technical Program Symposia: Browse by categories and click on the title for session details.

 Entrepreneurs in green chemistry have identified that effective partnerships are often central to their company’s successes.
 Despite their importance, the types of partnerships and external resources that are available to start-ups may not always be obvious.
 Additionally, entrepreneurs must assess which partners and expertise will best complement their current position and development challenges, keeping in mind the overall vision for their start-up.

 This symposium will highlight how diverse start-ups and SMEs based in green chemistry technologies have sought out and leveraged different partnerships to successfully address commercial and development challenges and advance their businesses.
 Topics may include navigating relationships with universities and non-profit agencies, developing partnerships that address critical technical or business needs, leveraging and protecting intellectual property, and discussing the role of multinational corporations in advancing early-stage companies.
-Entrepreneurs, business leaders, and other stakeholders from the global chemistry SME landscape are invited to share their experiences and perspectives, and to advance the discussion of how partnerships and collaborations are critical for the success of a small business in green chemistry.

 (R)Evolutions Towards the Greening of Analytical Chemistry